George Papanicolaou, the Greek doctor who invented the Pap smear in 1928 and saved the lives of countless women, was born on this day in 1883.

 Papanicolaou was known as a serious and dedicated researcher who lived modestly, rarely took vacations, and regularly worked seven-day weeks.

-He was only in Miami for three months before he died of an infection on February 19, 1962.
+He was only in Miami for three months before he died of an myocardial infarction on February 19, 1962.

 The Papanicolaou Cancer Research Institute in Miami exists to this day as a tribute to his work.